sanalpillai/City-Tram-Conveyance-Management-System/README.md

 Please refer to these scripts for database setup, data manipulation, and additional database features.

+## Data Visualization

+We have also provided data visualization files to help you analyze and understand the data.
+You can find the following visualization files:

+- [Visualization.pdf](Data%20Visualization/Visualization.pdf): A PDF document containing data visualizations created using Power BI.

+- [Visualization.pbix](Data%20Visualization/Visualization.pbix): A Power BI Desktop file that allows you to interact with and explore the data visualizations.

+Please use these files to gain insights from the data in a visual format.

 ## Entities

 | Sr No. | Entity Description |